Taneesh-Bhojawala/Campus-Exchange/README.md

 > A P2P marketplace exclusively for any college community.

-## 🖋️ Note for Evaluator

-The **OrangeCat.postman_collection.json** **does not contain the exact responses as per the video.** It contains the all the exact commands as in the video but were done on a different day so the all the UUIDs and Date and Time will differ.
-This is because we were informed about the submission of this JSON file, including responses, quite late.
-It was not possible for any of our team members to re-record the video and the voiceover and make the necessary changes.
-We sincerely hope that you will consider **OrangeCat.postman_collection.json** valid as it is essentially the same commands as the video.

-A complete description of what is happening on screen, with timestamps has been uploaded along with the video in the OneDrive link.

-Voiceover has been added to the video that explains what is happening on the screen.

 ## 📖 Overview

 Campus-Exchange is hyperlocal marketplace exclusively for students in a college community.